thomasabishop/eolas/Linux/Monitoring_processes_and_resources.md

   - The non swapped _physical_ memory the process has used
 - `SHR`
   - The size of the process's [shared pages](/Operating_Systems/Virtual_memory_and_the_MMU.md#shared-pages)
+- `S`
+  - Status:
+    - S for sleeping (idle)
+    - R for running
+    - D for disk sleep
 ## Files being used by active processes: `lsof`

 `lsof` stands for _list open files_.
 It lists opened files and the processes using them.
 Without modifiers it outputs a huge amount of data.
 The best way to use it is to execute it against a specific PID.
 For example the below output gives me some useful info about which files VS Code is using: